System Design Questions to ask in an interview

 - Inefficient queries can scan all partitions

-- Schema changes be challenging if not planned for
+- Schema changes can be challenging if not planned for

 Are we using database sharding?